Athens (Piraeus) - Aegiali (Amorgos)

 Ferries to Cyclades Islands

-The first Athens (Piraeus) Aegiali (Amorgos) ferry typically departs from Athens (Piraeus) at around 06:45.
-The last ferry usually departs at 17:30.
+The Athens (Piraeus) Aegiali (Amorgos) ferry typically departs from Athens (Piraeus) at around 17:30.

-The Athens (Piraeus) Aegiali (Amorgos) ferry trip can take around 7 hours 45 minutes.
-The fastest sailings are approximately 7 hours 45 minutes.
-Sailing times can vary between ferry operators and can be impacted by weather conditions.
+Athens (Piraeus) Aegiali (Amorgos) Ferry sail durations on this ferry route can take around 8h 47m.
+The fastest sailings are approximately 8h 30m.
+Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.

 More routes than anyone else.